The soft turron of Jijona de Maria Simona is made according to the traditional recipe.

 This product does not contain gluten, so it is suitable for coeliacs.

 Maria Simona Jijona soft nougat has a designation of origin and is protected by the Regulatory Council of Jijona.

 Although no one can deny the close link between the city of Alicante and this delicacy, it was originally the city of Alicante itself that produced most of the Spanish nougat.
 The reason why this small town has become a world reference in turron production is nothing less than a legal dispute.

 In 17th century Spain, commerce was dominated by guilds, powerful organizations with exclusive rights to grant titles and manufacture certain products.
-A shoemaker could only produce shoes under the supervision of the shoemakers’ guild, and a baker did not exist without the license of the bakers’ guild.
+A shoemaker could only produce shoes under the supervision of the shoemakers’ guild, and a baker did not exist without the licence of the bakers’ guild.